newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 As the darkness now fully surrounds the little beach town, the mist has come back.
 A soft call breaks the silence like a sharpened sword swiftly shreds thin paper sheets.

-> "A., come.
+> "M.: A., come.
 You should see this."

 M. is a very moderate man of a few words.
 A quiet and sharp man, as we like to call in our country "une force tranquille".
 He does not exaggerate.
 He does not embellish.
 He uses people's attention very wisely.
+I know better not to take his advise seriously.

+> "A.: What is it that delays my ale my dear companion?"
+> "M.: They left an artifact." he said, mincing his words.
+> "M.: You will like it."
+His grinning smile made me understand only but one thing: Whatever he found will lead us to **more work**.

 Stay classy netsecurios